The Verulam Workings of Craft Freemasonry

 Thus suggesting that there are ‘even plainer’ rituals (“of the English and Scottish workings”) and that “Verulam” holds the middle between “Lauderdale” and these “plainer ceremonial”.

-Goodreads.com attributes “Verulam” to Wedgwood.
+Goodreads.com attributes “Verulam” to Wedgwood, perhaps based on the information of the British federation.
 I think Wedgwood is (partly) responsible for the 1913 edition of “Dharma“.
 It is not impossible that he also worked on “Verulam”, but he certainly worked on the 1916 ‘Sydney‘ edition (with Leadbeater).
-Would the somewhat simpler “Verulam” have been his preferred route and was he no longer involved in the 1925 edition?
+If he also had his hand in “Verulam” that would mean that he would first write the incense ceremonie, then discarded it for “Verulam” and again used it for “Sydney”.
+That doesn’t sound too likely.

 Where could the name of this ritual have come from?
 “Lord Verulam” was a pen-name of Francis Bacon, whom Leadbeater claims to have seen working.
 Another source of inspiration is that “The Head Of All True Freemasons” aka Comte de S. Germain aka Prince Rakoczi, etc. was “born at the town of Verulam in England” according to Leadbeater in The Hidden Life In Freemasonry.
 Wedgwood and Leadbeater had been working together since 1915, so it could be that Leadbeater that was the inspiration for the name.